 In terms of recordings, the Koch Schwann disc of The Confession of Isobel Gowdie and Tryst won the 1993 Gramophone Contemporary Music Record of the Year Award, and the BMG recording of Veni, Veni, Emmanuel won the 1993 Classic CD Award for Contemporary Music.
 MacMillan discs on the BIS label include the complete Triduum conducted by Osmo Vänskä, the clarinet concerto Ninian and the trumpet concerto Epiclesis.
 A MacMillan series on Chandos with the BBC Philharmonic includes The Berserking, Symphony No.3: 'Silence' which won a Classical Brit award in 2006, Quickening and The Sacrifice.
 Other acclaimed recordings include Mass and Seven Last Words from the Cross on Hyperion, Stabat Mater on Coro, and discs on the Naxos, Black Box, Linn, LSO Live and Challenge Classics labels.

-James MacMillan was awarded a Knighthood in the 2015 Queen's Birthday honours.
+James MacMillan was awarded a Knighthood in the 2015 Queen's Birthday honours and his anthem Who Shall Separate Us? was commissioned for the 2022 funeral of HM Queen Elizabeth II.
 He is published exclusively by Boosey & Hawkes.

 This biography can be reproduced free of charge in concert programmes with the following credit: Reprinted by kind permission of Boosey & Hawkes